klausmueller-neo4j/private-link-aura-terraform/README.md

 - A VPC Interface Endpoint (`aws_vpc_endpoint`) targeting the Neo4j Aura PrivateLink service you provide via `service_name`.
 - Optional Security Group (managed) that allows inbound 80/443/7687 from allowed CIDRs (defaults to the VPC CIDR).
 - Private DNS enabled on the endpoint (when supported by the service).
+ - Optional networking when `vpc_id`/`subnet_ids` are omitted: a VPC (`10.16.0.0/16`), three private subnets for the endpoint ENIs, plus one public subnet, Internet Gateway, and a public route table for the test VM.

 ## Prerequisites
 - Terraform >= 1.3